oracle/opengrok/How-to-setup-OpenGrok.md

 ## Optional need to change web application properties or name

 You might need to modify the web application if you don't store the configuration file in the default location (<code>/var/opengrok/etc/configuration.xml</code>).
-This can be conveniently done using the `deploy.py` script by supplying the path to the configuration.
+This can be conveniently done using the `opengrok-deploy` script by supplying the path to the configuration.

 If you need to change name of the web application from `source` to something else, just deploy `source.war` as `new_name.war`.